-If further actions are required, the Curricula Action Requests are routed to the General Education Oversight Committee or Senate Curricula and Courses Committee as needed.
+If further actions to undergraduate courses are required, the Curricula Action Requests are routed to the General Education Oversight Committee or Senate Curricula and Courses Committee as needed.
 Approvals made by GEOC are routed to the Senate C&C Committee for further approval.
 Finally, a report of all of those approvals is presented at a full Senate meeting.
-Proposals are considered fully approved once the Senate has accepted the committee’s report.
+All of these proposals are considered fully approved once the Senate has accepted the committee’s report.

 Approved course changes are processed from acceptable documentation, which in most cases is limited to official meeting minutes.
 School, college, and Senate minutes should be clear, detailed, and delivered to the Office of the Registrar in a timely manner.
 See Documentation Requirements for more information about documenting approvals.

 When all approvals have been completed and the Office of the Registrar receives the appropriate documentation, changes will be made according to Effective Date guidelines.
 To see proof files of all changes processed to date to the upcoming catalog, see Catalog Files.

 Please report changes by email or email attachment.
 If this is not possible, paper will be accepted.